 A pure many-body state is said to be separable if it can be written as a direct product of local states, $\ket{\Psi_{\rm{sep}}} = \ket{\phi_1}\otimes\cdots\otimes\ket{\phi_N}$, where each $\ket{\phi_i}$ lies within the local Hilbert space $\mathbb{H}_i$ as illustrated in Fig.~\ref{fig:cartoon}(b).
 This formulation assumes that there is no inter-site tunneling and that local particle numbers are strictly conserved.
 If these assumptions are violated, a fermionic many-body formalism is required, where conventional mode-based witnesses become inadequate\,\cite{schliemann2001quantum, ghirardi2002entanglement, ghirardi2004general, amico2008entanglement, eckert2002quantum, kraus2009pairing, liu2025entanglement}.
-Within this framework, the notion of $k$-producibility extends naturally to the spin--orbital Hilbert space.
-A pure many-body state $\ket{\Psi_{k-\rm{prod}}}$ is $k$-producible if it factorizes into non-overlapping partitions, each involving no more than $k$ sites:
+Within this framework, the notion of $k$-producibility extends naturally to the spin-orbital Hilbert space.
+A pure many-body state $\ket{\Psi_{k-\rm{prod}}}$ is $k$-producible if it factorizes into nonoverlapping partitions, each involving no more than $k$ sites:

-Here, each $\ket{\Phi_l}$ denotes an irreducible many-body state in partition $P_l$, with no more than $k$ spin--orbital degrees of freedom.
-The set of such states defines a bounded hierarchy that provides a basis for quantifying multipartite entanglement.
+Here, each $\ket{\Phi_l}$ denotes an irreducible many-body state in partition $P_l$, with no more than $k$ spin-orbital degrees of freedom.
+The set of such states thus defines a bounded hierarchy that provide a natural basis for quantifying multipartite entanglement.